Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 Travel Tip #10: Stay Connected

-Here’s a little reality check: you might think Japan, being super high-tech, would have free Wi-Fi everywhere.
-Not quite… Trust me, you’ll want to stay connected, not just for posting those amazing travel pics, but for actual, you know, getting around.
-Looking for train stations, translating menus, even booking last-minute stuff – it all relies on a good internet connection.
+Here’s a little reality check: You might think super high-tech Japan would have free Wi-Fi everywhere.
+Not entirely.
+Trust me; you’ll want to stay connected, not just to post those fantastic travel pics but also to find train stations, translate menus, and even book last-minute stuff; it all relies on an internet connection.

 Traveler using a smartphone with portable Wi-Fi on a busy Japanese street.